mike-uffelman/art-prints/README.md

 <fieldset style="margin: 15px">
 <h4 style='font-weight: bold'>History</h4>

-History is a listing of all the unique searches and tag clicks have have occured in the current session.
-It is a useful feature for users to allow them to browse and return at later time.
+History is a listing of all the unique searches and tag clicks that have occured in the current session.
+It's a useful feature that allows users to browse and return at later time.
 This feature can be found in the header of the application next to the search input field.

 </fieldset>
 <fieldset style="margin: 15px">